One major issue when kicking off a platform from scratch is to create “liquidity.”

 In certain markets, other operators may use incentives to attempt to mitigate the advantages of our more liquid network, and we will generally choose to match these incentives, even if it results in a negative margin, to compete effectively and grow our business.

-Uber here clarifies even further how Uber eats up its margins, by making it them negatives, and to prioritize on Growth.
-This aggressive growth strategy, it’s described by LinkedIn’s founder Reid Hoffman, as Blitzscaling:
+Uber here clarifies even further how Uber eats up its margins, by making and prioritizing Growth.

 Generally, for a given geographic market, we believe that the operator with the larger network will have a higher margin than the operator with the smaller network.

-In short, Uber prioritizes in making its network larger, so that over-time it can gain higher margins on its operations.
+In short, Uber prioritizes making its network larger, so that over time it can gain higher margins on its operations.

 To the extent that competing ridesharing category participants choose to shift their strategy towards shorter-term profitability by reducing their incentives or employing other means of increasing their take rate, we believe that we would not be required to invest as heavily in incentives given the impact of price and Driver earnings on consumer and Driver behavior, respectively.

-Therefore, according to Uber, those players that prioritize on “short-term profitability” makes it easier to Uber to be competitive.
+Therefore, according to Uber, those players that prioritize “short-term profitability” make it easier for Uber to be competitive.